-Water Supply Status (WSS) Normal WSS>30Months Water scarcity WSS<30 Months Drought WSS<24 Months Severe Drought WSS<18 Water crisis WSS<12 Months 2 Washing Events а Cars - washing at home With bucket or hand-held hose with shut-off nozzle.
+Normal Water Alert Drought Severe Drought Water crisis Category A Category B Category C Category D Category E 2 Washing Events а Cars - washing at home With bucket or hand-held hose with shut-off nozzle.
 With bucket or hand-held hose with shut-off nozzle.
 With bucket or pressure Jet.
 NO hand-held hoses.
 Not allowed.
 Must use certified commercial car washes.
-Not allowed. b Cars - commercial car washes N/A Only certified commercial car washes Only certified commercial car washes Only certified commercial car washes Only certified commercial car washes с Fleet vehicle washing Must use a car wash or washing certified equipment Must use a car wash or washing certified equipment Maximum once per week, certified car washes only.
+Or pressure jet Not allowed. b Cars - commercial car washes Only certified commercial car washes Only certified commercial car washes Only certified commercial car washes Only certified commercial car washes Only certified commercial car washes С Fleet vehicle washing Must use a car wash or washing certified equipment Must use a car wash or washing certified equipment Maximum once per week, certified car washes only.
 Once per month only for health and safety at certified car washes only.
 Not allowed. d Charity events (car wash) On case-by-case basis.
 On case-by-case basis.
 Approval needed.
 Not allowed.
-Not allowed. e Street cleaning N/A N/A N/A Obtain water from semi- purified source only.
-Extreme health and safety reasons only; f Washing impermeable surfaces Use dry cleanup methods prior to washing.
+Not allowed. е Street cleaning equipment Obtain water from semi- purified source only.
+Obtain water from semi- purified source only.
+Obtain water from semi- purified source only.
+Obtain water from semi- purified source only.
+Extreme health and safety reasons only; f Washing impermeable surfaces Use dry clean-up methods prior to washing.
 No waste of water.
-Use dry cleanup methods prior to washing.
+Use dry clean-up methods prior to washing.
 No waste of water.
-Use dry cleanup methods only.
-Use dry cleanup methods prior to washing.
-Washing for health and safety issues only; Use dry cleanup methods prior to washing.
-Washing for health and safety issues only; 3 Water F eatures а Unlined ponds Not allowed.
+Use dry clean-up methods only.
+Washing for health and safety issues only.
+Use dry clean-up methods only.
+Washing for health and safety issues only.
+Use dry clean-up methods only.
+Washing for health and safety issues only.
+3 Water F eatures а Unlined ponds Not allowed.
 Not allowed.
 Not allowed.
 Not allowed.
 Not allowed. b Swimming pools Cover pool Cover pool Cover pool Cover pool, Single-family residential pools shall not be filled or refilled.
 Operation of public pools will be permitted.
 Cover pool, No filling of private pools.
-Closure or restriction at public pools. С Public pools N/A Water saving Water saving Reduced opening period Reduced opening period/Closure of pools d Other water features (fountains, waterfalls etc.) N/A No construction of new water features not incorporating water savings measures Customers are highly encouraged not to operate any existing outdoor fountain or waterfall that sprays water into the air.
+Closure or restriction at public pools. С Public pools Water saving Water saving Water saving Reduced opening period Reduced opening period/Closure of pools d Other water features (fountains, waterfalls etc.) No construction of new water features not incorporating water savings measures No construction of new water features not incorporating water savings measures Customers are highly encouraged not to operate any existing outdoor fountain or waterfall that sprays water into the air.
 Customers are prohibited from operating any existing outdoor fountain or waterfall that sprays water into the air.
 No new features allowed.
 No filling or operation of water features.
-No new water features allowed. e Misting devices N/A N/A Restricted to commercial application.
+No new water features allowed. е Misting devices N/A N/A Restricted to commercial application.
 Not allowed.
 Not allowed.